TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/9-CrosscuttingConcerns/2-validating-domain-objects.rst

     help of the error code the error can be definitely identified, for example in bug reports.

-As default, extbase will not call your validator if the value to validate is empty.
-This is configured through the property ``$acceptsEmptyValues`` which is set to ``true`` as default.
+By default, Extbase will not call your validator if the value to validate is empty.
+This is configured through the property ``$acceptsEmptyValues`` which is set to ``true`` by default.

 In the package
 :php:`\TYPO3\CMS\Extbase\Validation\Validator\*` Extbase offers
-many validators for default requirements like the validation of emails, numbers or strings.
+many validators for default requirements like the validation of emails, numbers and strings.